Skip navigation

 Pochettino’s USMNT priority No. 4: Identify center backs

 As for center backs?
 This is an uh-oh, because Chris Richards and Carter-Vickers could well be the side’s best pairing but Pochettino won’t see them together until at least November due to injury.
 And he has to trust the men behind them in case of injury.
 Who are they, at least in this camp?
-Tim Ream is a program legend but struggled the last break and will be closer to 39 than 38 when the World Cup begins next summer.
+Tim Ream is a program legend but struggled the last break and will be closer to 39 than 38 when the World Cup begins in the summer of 2026.
 Miles Robinson has had a decent MLS season, Mark McKenzie is starting regularly for Toulouse in Ligue 1, and Auston Trusty has gone 90 minutes in four-straight games as part of his new life at Celtic.

 Is Ream going to stay in the squad through the World Cup?
 Who on the periphery could be getting looks ahead of those six?
 The experienced Walker Zimmerman or an Erik Palmer-Brown currently out of the squad at Panathinaikos?
 This is all without mentioning the B word (Brooks, John)?